 Soberish is proudly sponsored by BetterHelp.
 If you have tried (and failed) to find a therapist who has the knowledge and background to help you navigate your specific issues, try BetterHelp.
 Learn more about my counseling journey with BetterHelp or visit their website below.

 Play The Long Game.

-If all you’re doing is managing cortisol spikes in the moment, you’re not going to get the results you need to maintain long term wellbeing.
+If all you’re doing is managing cortisol spikes at the moment, you’re not going to get the results you need to maintain long-term wellbeing.

-In addition to the “in the moment” things we do to handle stress, there are everyday things we can do to reduce cortisol levels in our body naturally.
+In addition to the “at the moment” things we do to handle stress, there are everyday things we can do to reduce cortisol levels in our body naturally.

 Heavy drinkers are total shit at this.
 We are.
 It’s why getting cut off in traffic gets us so worked up that we think we need a beer as soon as we get home.

 When I think back to all the things that made my blood boil during my drinking days, it is a wonder that I never keeled over from stress.
 How you operate on a daily basis greatly impacts your cortisol levels.